beepnl/BEEP/public/docs/source/index.md

 Parameter | Status | Description
 --------- | ------- | ------- | -----------
-    id |  optional  | integer required The research ID to request data from. user_id |  optional  | integer required The user id to request data from. item |  optional  | string required The type of user data (apiaries/hives/devices/inspections/measurements) to request within the research (which the user gave consent for to use).
+    id |  required  | The research ID to request data from. user_id |  required  | The user id to request data from. item |  required  | The type of user data (apiaries/hives/devices/inspections/measurements) to request within the research (which the user gave consent for to use).

 <!-- END_4f4cc2a64151945d3e57be605dc0b98a -->